IBM/ibm-licensing-operator/docs/Content/Install_from_scratch.md

 [...]
 ```

-- If everything goes well, you should see similar pod running:
+- If everything goes well, you should see similar pod running.
+Run the following command to check if the pod is running:

 ```console
 kubectl get pod -n $GLOBAL_CATALOG_NAMESPACE
 ```

+The following is the sample output:

 ```{: .text .no-copy }
 NAME                                            READY   STATUS    RESTARTS   AGE